-You love riding your bike around town and do everything right to avoid a road bike accident.
+You love riding your bike around town and doing everything right to avoid a road bike accident.
 You always make sure to wear a helmet, obey traffic laws, and turn on your reflectors and lights at night.

 Recently, however, you went over uneven pavement, flipped, and hurt yourself.
 Now you’re injured and your bike needs repairs.
 You assume there’s not much you can do about it.
-It’s not like a driver or another biker hit into you and you could possibly sue them for damages.
+It’s not like a driver or another biker hit you and you could possibly sue them for damages.

 Though you may believe you don’t have any recourse in this situation, you couldn’t be further from the truth.
 All you need to do is contact a bicycle accident lawyer in DC at Regan Zambri Long.
 They will help get you the compensation you deserve.